Link-Target Feature

 Manually enter

-:Similar to the previous approach for
+_other:Similar to the previous approach for

-will be directly written into the model.
+_blank, the value_otherwill be directly written into the model.
 As a result, next time you open the editor, it will show an empty text field (see specification above).
-In the model you will findlinkTarget="_other"
+In the model you will findlinkTarget="_other"and on data-processing it will be transformed toxlink:show="other"withoutxlink:roleattribute for CoreMedia RichText 1.0. -

 Raw mode for unexpected values such as

-:As can be seen in details on data-processing below, some artificial, unexpected states of
+_blank_someRole:As can be seen in details on data-processing below, some artificial, unexpected states of

-states, that it becomes active for any other unknown value.The same applies to artificial values of
+_otherstates, that it becomes active for any other unknown value.The same applies to artificial values of

 Advanced Configuration

-Top | Up | Default Configuration | Advanced Configuration | Default-Target Configuration |
+| Top | Up | Default Configuration | Advanced Configuration | Default-Target Configuration |

-You may add any custom button for predefined linkTarget
+You may add any custom button for predefined linkTarget values.
+For example to

-support standard HTML option values _top
+support standard HTML option values _top and _parent you may add them to the

-configuration just as all other options:
+link.toolbar configuration just as all other options.
+There is a prerequisite though:

 ClassicEditor